anonl/nvlist/docs/_lua/vn/sound.md

 end

 ---Stops a playing sound.
--- @param sound The Sound object or audio channel to change the volume of.
+-- @param soundOrChannel The Sound object or audio channel to change the volume of.
 -- @number fadeTimeFrames Optional argument specifying the duration (in frames) --         of a slow fade-out instead of stopping playback immediately.
--- @see sound
-function soundStop(sound, fadeTimeFrames)
+-- @return The sound which had stopped, or is now in the process of stopping -- @see sound function soundStop(soundOrChannel, fadeTimeFrames)
-    sound = tosound(sound)
+    local sound = tosound(soundOrChannel)
     if sound == nil then
-        return
+        Log.warn(\"Attempt to stop invalid sound effect or music: &#123;}\", soundOrChannel) return
     end

+    fadeTimeFrames = fadeTimeFrames or 0
     sound:stop(fadeTimeFrames)
+    return sound
 end

 ---Changes the volume of playing sound/music/voice.
--- @param sound The Sound object or audio channel to change the volume of.
+-- @param soundOrChannel The Sound object or audio channel to change the volume of.
 -- @number[opt=1.0] targetVolume The target volume for the Sound.
--- @number[opt=0] durationFrames If specified, the number of frames over which to gradually change the sound's --                volume to the <code>targetVolume</code>. function changeVolume(sound, targetVolume, durationFrames)
+-- @number[opt=0] durationFrames If specified, the number of frames over which to gradually change the sound's --                volume to the <code>targetVolume</code>. function changeVolume(soundOrChannel, targetVolume, durationFrames)
-    sound = tosound(sound)
+    local sound = tosound(soundOrChannel)
     if sound == nil then
-        return
+        Log.warn(\"Attempt to change volume of invalid sound effect or music: &#123;}\", soundOrChannel) return
     end